-- B. A teacher who is unable to teach because of personal illness or disability, and who has exhausted all sick leave available, shall be granted a leave of absence without pay for the duration of such illness or disability. - C. Absence due to injury or illness incurred on the premises or during a directed activity related to school functions shall not be charged against the teacher's sick leave.
-The Board shall pay to such a teacher the difference between his/her salary and benefits received under the Worker's Compensation Act for the remainder of such absence, not to exceed one year from the date of accident. - D. A teacher absent from work because of his/her contracting mumps, scarlet fever, measles, or chicken pox during the school year shall suffer no loss of compensation and shall not be charged with sick leave. - E. A teacher called for jury duty shall be fully compensated for lost time.
+- B. Absence due to injury or illness incurred on the premises or during a directed activity related to school functions shall not be charged against the teacher's sick leave.
+The Board shall pay to such a teacher the difference between his/her salary and benefits received under the Worker's Compensation Act for the remainder of such absence, not to exceed one year from the date of accident. - C. A teacher absent from work because of his/her contracting a contagious disease which has infected more than 25% of the school's student population at one time (as verified by district attendance records) shall suffer no loss of compensation and shall not be charged with sick leave. - D. A teacher called for jury duty shall be fully compensated for lost time.
 The Board retains the right to ask judicial authority to excuse a teacher from jury duty if it would create a hardship on the district.
-Any pay received for jury duty will be turned in to the school district in order to qualify the individual for full pay. - F. Leaves of absence with pay, not chargeable against leave days, shall be granted in connection with an appearance before a court or an administrative agency when the teacher is subpoenaed as a witness.
+Any pay received for jury duty will be turned in to the school district in order to qualify the individual for full pay. - E. Leaves of absence with pay, not chargeable against leave days, shall be granted in connection with an appearance before a court or an administrative agency when the teacher is subpoenaed as a witness.
 Leave with pay shall not be granted if the teacher is found guilty of a felony or misdemeanor, or if the teacher is a plaintiff in a suit against the Board or if the teacher is connected with any MERC hearing involving the Board and the LEA unless the teacher is subpoenaed by the Board.
 A teacher may use personal business leave when subpoenaed for a reason not covered above.